Tech

 Joe

 I used to work for a very large, large company healthcare division, and it was very difficult to get any type of cloud-based solution that we could use.
 Even if we did, it would take forever to find out who we would even go to for getting permission to open up a security port or something that the utility might need to use.
 So a lot of times what they end up doing is they take the SaaS solution, they do an on-prem implementation of it.
-So is Selenium Box just an on-prem solution of a cloud provider, or is it something else as well?
+So Selenium Box is an on-prem solution of a cloud provider, or is it something else as well?

 Michael